PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "But, we're talking about a loan."

 "No, *you're* talking about a loan.
-You're gonna have to find yourself another Priestess of Eternally Questionable Virtue, kid."
+I'm sorry, you're just gonna have to find yourself another Priestess of Eternally Questionable Virtue, kid."

 "Look, I'm not asking for armor or a flying horse, I'm just asking to borrow a sword."